PokemonGoMap/RocketMap/docs/first-run/commandline.md

       -sd SCAN_DELAY, --scan-delay SCAN_DELAY
                             Time delay between requests in scan threads. [env var:
                             POGOMAP_SCAN_DELAY]
+      -rh RARITY_HOURS, --rarity-hours RARITY_HOURS
+                            Number of hours of Pokemon data to use to calculate dynamic rarity.
+Default: 48.
+0 to use all data.
+                            [env var: POGOMAP_RARITY_HOURS]
       --spawn-delay SPAWN_DELAY
                             Number of seconds after spawn time to wait before scanning to be sure the Pokemon is there. [env var: